Editorial Board Members versus section editors

 If you don't fulfill these requirements (yet), you can still apply to guest edit a theme issue - usually this is a great first step to gain experience as editor (see How to guest edit a theme issue).

-We remunerate our editors by "karma credits" (worth up to $70-$100 per paper guided through peer-review, as well as additional honoraria for acquisition editors when they compile a theme issue (with recruiting authors for it).
+We remunerate our section editors by "karma credits" (worth up to $70-$100 per paper guided through peer-review, as well as additional cash honoraria for acquisition editors when they compile a theme issue (with recruiting authors for it).

 - Read our EB policy by following the "Editorial Board Policy" link in the footer of each JMIR journal (example: EB Policy for J Med Internet Res)